SystemsApproach/ops/control.rst

 * `traffic-class`: Link to a `Traffic-Class` object that describes the type of traffic.

-Note that a *slice*, like and *imsi*, is a 5G-specific term, which you can think of as representing an isolated channel with associated QoS parameters.
+Note that a `slice`, like an `imsi`, is a 5G-specific term, which you can think of as representing an isolated channel with associated QoS parameters.
+It is of particular note, however, because although it is "hidden" within the `Template` model (i.e., it is an implementation detail), it is realized (in part) by spinning up an entirely new copy of the SD-Core.
+This is done to ensure isolation, but it also illustrates a touch-point between Runtime Control and the Lifecycle Management subsystem: Runtime Control, via an Adaptor, engages Lifecycle Management to launch the necessary set of Kubernetes containers.

 The `Traffic-Class` model, in turn, specifies the classes of traffic, and includes the following fields: